furadnik/furadnik.github.io/index.md

     \end{cases}
 $$

-We are trying to decide, if it is hard to decide, whether there exists an ordering of the agents $\sigma$, such that the expected error they make is small, or in other words, $$
+The goal of our project is to find out, if it is NP-hard to decide, whether there exists an ordering of the agents $\sigma$, such that the expected error they make is small, or in other words, $$
 		\mathbb{E}_{\theta, s} \left[ \frac{\sum_{v \in V}^{} {[a_v \neq \theta]}}{n} \right] < \varepsilon.
 $$